BeepBoop4Days/Power_Sprout/README.md

-# Power Sprout Assembly Guide
+# Power Sprout Assembly Guide, aZach_Release

 The Power Sprout was designed to be a very inexpensive, flexible, eurorack power supply for a small rack or bench testing.
 It is good for someone’s first SMT project, but does not require SMT to work (other than shorting some pads).